alexbroh/news-reader-android/README.md

 Read the top 10 stories from Hacker News.

 ## What the App is Doing
-- Pulls the top 10 stories via Hacker News API
+- Pulls the top 10 stories as JSON files via Hacker News API
 - Stores data on SQLite
 - Displays articles in-app via a webview